smb374/my-async-rs/book/src/layer/trd/round_robin.md

     }
 }
 ```

-The `schedule` and `reschedule` simply get a index by `round`, and use the channel corresponding to the index to schedule th task.
+The `schedule` and `reschedule` simply get an index by `round`, and use the channel corresponding to the index to schedule the task.
 `shutdown` will simply use `tx` of every worker to send shutdown message.

 ### Initialization

 ```rust
 fn new(size: usize) -> (Spawner, Self) {
     let (tx, rx) = flume::unbounded();